lemueld6200/home-two/notes.md

 ## Hello there!

-#### \* Slide Number on Portfolio

-Looking at the header on Portfolio.html, there's a slightly visible 2/6 hiding.
-It belongs, well used to, to the slideshow that was gonna be on Portfolio.

 #### \* 404

 For whatever reason, 404 page doesn't show up but rather the redirected too many times page.
 And for whatever reason Main/Home.html and it's brothers isn't